eth-sri/eth-sri.github.io/_blogposts/fixedcode.md

 If the agent makes any meaningful changes to the code, we consider this a failure - the issue is resolved already, and there is nothing to fix.
 We exclude non-code changes like documentation and changes to tests.

 We evaluate a variety of recent coding models in their respective recommended harnesses and report the findings below.
-Concretely, we evaluate Opus 4.6, Sonnet 4.6, and GLM-5 in the Claude Code harness, GPT 5.4 and GPT 5.4 mini in Codex, Gemini 3 Pro in Gemini CLI, and the Qwen3.5 family, including 35B, 122B, and 397B, using the Qwen Code harness.
+Concretely, we evaluate [Claude Opus 4.6](https://www.anthropic.com/transparency/model-report), [Claude Sonnet 4.6](https://www.anthropic.com/claude/sonnet), and [GLM-5](https://docs.z.ai/guides/llm/glm-5) in the [Claude Code](https://www.anthropic.com/claude-code/) harness, [GPT-5.4](https://openai.com/index/introducing-gpt-5-4/) and [GPT-5 mini](https://platform.openai.com/docs/models/gpt-5-mini) in [Codex](https://openai.com/index/introducing-codex/), Gemini 3 Pro in [Gemini CLI](https://github.com/google-gemini/gemini-cli), and the Qwen3.5 family, including 35B, 122B, and 397B, using the [Qwen Code](https://github.com/QwenLM/qwen-code) harness.

 ![Empty-patch success rate across models on fixed-code tasks](/assets/blog/fixedcode/score_postpatches_fix_by_model.svg){: .blogpost-img100}